roboapex/nrc2021-fe-hexacore/README.md

 # nrc2021-fe-hexacore

 This project is for the National Robotics Competition, Singapore, Future Engineer category.
-By Ryan The, Elliot Koh, Xavier Koh. **No this is right!!!!!!!!!!!**
+By Ryan The, Elliot Koh, Xavier Koh.